BATTERY UNDER CALIFORNIA LAW

 The force used also has to be “willful and unlawful.”
 Examples of “lawful” force would be when a police officer arrests someone; we allow them to do this as part of their jobs, under the law.
 Another example would be when one of us uses force or violence in self-defense or in defense of others (see below).

 A person “wilfully” uses force when they intentionally do the thing that causes force or violence to the other person; it does not matter whether the defendant specifically intended to harm the victim or even commit a crime.
 For this reason, Battery in California is often called a “general intent crime”; a person charged with Battery cannot argue that they were not trying to hit, touch, or hurt the victim.
 All the prosecution has to prove is that the defendant deliberately did whatever caused force or violence to touch the victim.
-Sometimes battery is committed when the defendant goes right for the victim and intentionally, for example, punches them in the face.
+Sometimes battery is committed when the defendant intentionally goes right for the victim.
 However, it is also a battery under California law when the defendant walks into a crowded room, closes their eyes, flails their arms around and hits somebody.
 It does not matter that the defendant was not “targeting” the victim, nor does it matter that the defendant was “not trying” to hit them.
 All that matters is that the defendant intentionally did whatever caused the force or violence to meet the victim.

 POSSIBLE DEFENSES TO A BATTERY CHARGE IN CALIFORNIA